OVERCOME UNHEALTHY FEAR WITH POWER

 Do you realize how often the spirit world interacts with you?

 My book explains how we are spirit beings in a physical body living in a physical world and how the unseen spiritual world interacts with our spirit.
-Read 1John 4:1-6 and underline all “Spirit” references.
+Read 1John 4:1-6 and underline all the “Spirit” references.
 Here are the first three verses: “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
 2By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.”

 How many times a day do you have an opportunity to become offended?

 This book will help you recognize and overcome offenses.
 For example, I was helping an inmate fight the unseen battle of deception that generated anger.
 Because of this unseen battle, she wanted to kill her mother.
-By the end of our session, she overcame the attack on her mind.
+By the end of our session, she had overcome the attack on her mind.
 At our next session, she reported that all was good with the situation involving her mother that she took offense to.

 This book will teach you how to help others fight unseen battles in their lives.
-Parents will benefit by reading this book, so they can recognize the unseen struggles in their children and help them be victorious.
+Parents will benefit by reading this book, so they can recognize the unseen struggles in their children and help them to be victorious.
 I regret not knowing about unseen battles when I was a parent.
 I would have been a better parent and better equipped to help my children face the many difficulties in the world.

 Do you know where unseen battles come from?